Kaleb Cowart: Los Angeles Angels

 The Los Angeles Angels of Anaheim selected Cowart in the first round, with the 18th overall selection, in the 2010 Major League Baseball draft.
 He was selected as a compensation pick from the Seattle Mariners for the signing of Chone Figgins.
 Though he committed to play baseball at Florida State University, Cowart signed with the Angels.

-Cowart played for the Cedar Rapids Kernels of the Class A Midwest League and Inland Empire 66ers of the Class A-Advanced California League in 2012.
+Cowart played for the Cedar Rapids Kernels of the Single-A Midwest League and Inland Empire 66ers of the High-A California League in 2012.
 Between the two levels, he had a .276 batting average and 16 home runs in 135 games.
-Promoted to the Arkansas Travelers of the Class AA Texas League in 2013, Cowart struggled, batting .221 with six home runs and 124 strikeouts in 132 games.
+Promoted to the Arkansas Travelers of the Double-A Texas League in 2013, Cowart struggled, batting .221 with six home runs and 124 strikeouts in 132 games.
 Returning to Arkansas in 2014, Cowart batted .223 with six home runs and 99 strikeouts in 126 games.

 After two poor seasons, the Angels assigned Cowart to Inland Empire to start the 2015 season, where he demonstrated an improvement in plate discipline.
-In June, due to promotions of C. J. Cron, Efren Navarro, and Kyle Kubitza to the major leagues, the Angels promoted Cowart to the Salt Lake Bees of the Class AAA Pacific Coast League, where he batted .323/.395/.491.
+In June, due to promotions of C. J. Cron, Efren Navarro, and Kyle Kubitza to the major leagues, the Angels promoted Cowart to the Salt Lake Bees of the Triple-A Pacific Coast League, where he batted .323/.395/.491.

 The Angels promoted Cowart to the major leagues on August 18, 2015.
 He made his major league debut that night.
 After the 2015 season, Cowart changed his uniform number from 41 to 22.
 In 2016, he appeared in 31 games for the Angels, hitting .176.
 The following season, he played in 50 games, hitting .225 with 3 home runs.
-He began the 2018 season in AAA, being recalled during the season.
-In 47 games, he hit .134 with 1 home run and 10 RBIs.
+He began the 2018 season in Triple–A, being recalled during the season.
+In 47 games, he hit .134 with 1 home run and 10 RBI.